In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 The rest of this document will walk you through the basics of creating a course using our content to get your class up and running.
+You can visit our Learning Center FAQ page for more specific instructions.

 Along with your "Welcome to the Learning Center" email, you should also receive an email directly from Canvas that will guide you through the process of signing up and creating a password: